-The student is required to participate in a prescribed number of work assignment hours with the Brescia University or general community.
-The type of work, location, and number of hours depend on the violation.
+A student found to be in violation of the Student Code of Conduct may receive a work assignment.
+A work assignment is participation for a prescribed number of hours within Brescia University or the general community.
+The type of work assignment, location, and number of hours will be determined by the violation.
 The conduct officer has the discretion to assign work assignment hours in lieu of fines.